-As part of the project, the team is working with the Bangladesh Agricultural University (BAU) to support and mentor 20 Master of Science students to enhance technical skills in both the biophysical and social sciences.
+The project team worked with the Bangladesh Agricultural University (BAU) to support and mentor 20 Master of Science students to enhance technical skills in both the biophysical and social sciences.
 The findings from one of these projects is highlighted below the list of Masters theses.

-Through groundwater and water balance modelling research CSIRO found that groundwater irrigation is the main factor behind current self-sufficiency in rice production.
-It was also found that the larger irrigation area and volume of groundwater pumping played significant roles in the decline of groundwater levels.
+Through groundwater and water balance modelling research CSIRO identified groundwater irrigation as the main factor behind current self-sufficiency in rice production.
+Larger irrigation area and volume of groundwater pumping played significant roles in the decline of groundwater levels.
 The majority of aquifers in the region are losing water to most major streams except for areas with a flat landscape or above major river junctions.

 A livelihoods analysis found that households with a higher proportion of employed members and a higher proportion of those in work in agriculture enjoy better nutritional outcomes.
 It also found that financial capital and the level of formal education has a large influence on income.
 Major floods generally have a positive impact on household level income due to the corresponding benefit to agriculture.
 Conversely in the northwest region there are many instances of poor food security which is correlated to higher drought exposure.

 The capacity building project to support BAU students has strengthened outcomes for the sustainable water use project both in Bangladesh and Australia.
 In Bangladesh the project has strengthened the research capacity of staff and students in conducting biophysical and social science research and enhanced their capacity to engage in water and agriculture planning and policy dialogues, either as university staff, officials in government ministries, or consultants.
 In Australia the project strengthens understanding of the biophysical and socio-economic factors for integrated water modelling and the impact different water management scenarios may have on the daily lives of different groups, e.g. farmers, irrigation managers, families, women etc.